Koredotcom/docs/docs/xo/analytics/contact-center/reports/agent-metrics-daily-report.md

 The Agent Metrics Daily Report is a daily summary of agent performance metrics, by channel.

-To generate an Agent Metrics Daily Report:
+Steps to generate the Agent Metrics Daily Report:

 1. On the Reports tab, click **New Report**.
 2. In the list of reports, choose the **Agent Metrics Daily Report**.